DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 To build our data visualizations, we've aggregated production from two types of jurisdictions: “federal” and “mixed exploratory.”

 * Federal production is production from federal lands and waters.
-* "Mixed exploratory” is a temporary jurisdictional unit that is used until production is proven on that location.
+* “Mixed exploratory” is a temporary jurisdictional unit that is used until production is proven on that location.
 BLM then creates a permanent unit with allocation schedules that may split that area between federal and other ownership.
 Payors then resubmit royalties based on the new unit allocations.
 These royalties are retroactive to the first production.

 The federal government rarely gets 100% of “mixed exploratory” volumes.
 You can see these categories disaggregated in the federal production dataset, downloadable on this page.